plotly/react-plotly.js/README.md

 ## Refreshing the Plot

-This component will refresh the plot via `Plotly.react` if either of the following is true:
+This component will refresh the plot via [`Plotly.react`](https://plot.ly/javascript/plotlyjs-function-reference/#plotlyreact) if any of the following are true:

 * The `revision` prop is defined and has changed, OR;
-* One of `data`, `layout`, `frames` or `config` has changed identity as checked via a shallow `===`.
+* One of `data`, `layout` or `config` has changed identity as checked via a shallow `===`, OR;
+* The number of elements in `frames` has changed

-Furthermore, when called, `Plotly.react` will only refresh the data being plotted if the _identity_ of the data arrays (e.g. `x`, `y`, `color` etc) has changed, or if `layout.datarevision` has changed.
+Furthermore, when called, [`Plotly.react`](https://plot.ly/javascript/plotlyjs-function-reference/#plotlyreact) will only refresh the data being plotted if the _identity_ of the data arrays (e.g. `x`, `y`, `marker.color` etc) has changed, or if `layout.datarevision` has changed.

-In short, this means that simply adding data points to a trace in `data` or changing a value in `layout` will not cause a plot to update unless this is done immutably via something like [immutability-helper](https://github.com/kolodny/immutability-helper) if performance considerations permit it, or unless `revision` and/or `layout.datarevision` are used to force a rerender.
+In short, this means that simply adding data points to a trace in `data` or changing a value in `layout` will not cause a plot to update unless this is done immutably via something like [immutability-helper](https://github.com/kolodny/immutability-helper) if performance considerations permit it, or unless `revision` and/or [`layout.datarevision`](https://plot.ly/javascript/reference/#layout-datarevision) are used to force a rerender.

 ## API Reference